build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 rtt min/avg/max/mdev = 0.181/0.330/0.480/0.149 ms
 ```

 Oooh!
 In this case, it's `ttl=63`. `ping` uses `ttl`, or "time to live", not by counting seconds, but instead by counting hops.
-So, when a `ping` is newly generated, it has its `ttl` set to `64`.
+So, when a `ping` is newly generated, it has its `ttl` set to a default number.
+Different operating systems have different defaults defined.
+On the linux system we are using in our containers, the default appears to be 64.
+You can confirm that by running the following:

+`root@client:/# cat /proc/sys/net/ipv4/ip_default_ttl`

 Every router it runs through decrements this count before forwarding the packet.
 This means that, if a router receives a packet and it decrements the `ttl` down to `0`, the request has timed out, or in the words of the error, `ICMP time exceeded in-transit`.
 The only way we could have exceeded the 64 count `ttl` in our little network is if we have a routing loop.

 Dope!
 Now we know for sure that the problem is a routing loop and that it exists on the response path!
-The other thing we see in that error in our `tcpdump` is the router that issued the timeout, `3.0.3.1` or Router3.
+The other thing we see in that error in our `tcpdump` is the router that issued the timeout: `3.0.3.1` or Router3.
 Let's `hopon router3` and issue a `ping` to client and see if it gets there.

 ```bash
 root@router3:/# ping 1.0.0.100 -w 2